The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 In ancient Ireland, people gave Aengus the status of being the patron of young lovers.
 He managed to earn this status by loving a maiden he saw in his dreams.
 That girl was Caer Ibormeith; he fell in love with her before they met.

 Upon arriving there, he found a great number of swans; all of them walked in a pair.
 There was a chain of gold linking every pair together; however, there was only one on its own.
-She was the tallest and eye- catching.
+She was the tallest and most eye-catching.

-So, Angus transformed himself into a swan and together they flew away.
-Ever since people regarded swans as a symbol of love and eternity in Celtic myth.
-Swans have been having a significance in the Celtic mythology in so many stories, including Children of Lir.
+So, Angus transformed himself into a swan, and together they flew away.
+To this day, people have regarded swans as a symbol of love and eternity in Celtic myth.
+Swans have been significant in Celtic mythology in so many stories, including Children of Lir.

-The three men were each masters of their craft and aided the Tuatha de Danann in many stories.
+The three men were each master of their craft and aided the Tuatha de Danann in many stories.
 They were actually three brothers.
-Danu was their mother and Tuirenn (or Delbáeth) was their father.
+Danu was their mother, and Tuirenn (or Delbáeth) was their father.

 Dian Cecht – The Healer God